A Bit of Egypt

 I also took a small walk around the area near the pyramids and my hotel.
 To be honest, I don’t know why I made such a decision back then when it’s so scorching outside.
 The streets were dusty, traffic was busy, and it happened to have many construction going.
 So it probably wasn’t the ideal walk if you want a peaceful and tranquil time.
 But the most memorable was the friendliness I felt in the locals’ eyes when we looked at each other.
 This is the feeling I didn’t get when in the tourist sites.
 Probably outside of souvenir shops, the normal Egyptian people still aren’t quite used to have interactions with travelers from abroad.
 I got many attention, but never in an offensive way.
 I understood that people were just quite curious about this foreign-looking face.
 Sometimes, I felt welcomed, even though the we didn’t understand a word from each other.
 But just from a nod, a smile, or a wave from the teenager boys sitting at the back of that pickup truck, I sense the genuine friendliness that I will never forget.

-I also had some delivery food of Egyptian national dish of Koshari following a friend’s recommendation – forgot to take photos but it was pretty tasty.
 After a two-night stay in Giza, I moved to the city center of Cairo.
 I stayed in a super small hostel on the top floor of a residential building, but it was a nice time.
 I spent my time mostly visiting the museums and walking through the streets of Cairo.

 There is a newer (but smaller) museum to the south of the city, displaying ancient antiques and many mummy bodies.